Whey protein: Major forms and uses

 There is evidence that whey protein is more bio-available than casein or soy protein.

 Whey protein is commonly marketed as a dietary supplement, typically sold in powdered form for mixing into beverages.
 Whey protein is also often used as a thickener to improve texture and decrease syneresis in yogurt.
 Greek Yogurt, which increased in popularity in the early twenty‐first century, is typically high in protein.

-Use for strength training and muscle building
+Use in health

 The primary usage of whey protein supplements is for muscle growth and development.
 Eating whey protein supplements before exercise will not assist athletic performance, but it will enhance the body's protein recovery and synthesis after exercise because it increases the free amino acids in the body's free amino acid pool.
+The antioxidant activity of whey protein helps to reduce oxidative stress associated with hypothyroidism.

 In 2010, a panel of the European Food Safety Authority (EFSA) panel examined the effects of whey protein on weight loss (via both fat loss and increased satiety) and strength and muscle building.
 The panel concluded that there's no evidence supporting any weight loss claims and that whey protein is roughly as effective for building strength, muscle and lean body mass as other protein sources.

 Although whey proteins are responsible for some milk allergies, the major allergens in milk are the caseins.